 Stories are social media posts that usually disappear after a certain time.
 Facebook’s Stories, for example, will only be published for 24 hours before being archived.
 The sense of urgency brought by the limited publishing period would compel people to click on your post.
 Aside from Facebook, Instagram, Snapchat, and Youtube have also started catching on with the trend.

 Google loves long-form content because it contains a lot of information that could be useful.
 Reading a 500-word article seems like reading a summary of a long-form article, so you wouldn’t get anything much from it.
 If you want to provide in-depth and well-researched information to your readers, go with a 1500-word or 2000-word article.

 There are other several types of content that you can use for your B2B marketing, but keep in mind that they should promote the marketing goals that you’ve set in the beginning.
-Whether you want to use articles or a video or an infographic, always go back to what you want to achieve.
+Whether you want to use articles, videos, or infographics always go back to what you want to achieve.

 1. B2B Email Marketing

 Email marketing is a proven method of communicating with both individual customers and businesses.
 This is a popular tool for B2B and B2C businesses because it is efficient and cost-effective.

 Over 90% of B2B marketers use email, and it can be used to improve engagement which converts subscribers into leads.

 Email marketing can also be used to spread your brand’s content to your subscribers.
 83% of B2B companies utilize email newsletters in their content marketing program while 40% of B2B marketers report that these newsletters play a critical role in their content marketing success.